MC/DC

 • Domain decomposition

-• Reproducibility (via hash-based RNG seeding)
+• Reproducibility on all targets (via hash-based RNG seeding)